Places

 NPS Photo/Luther Bailey

-The Tao House
+Eastern Philosophy: The Inspiration Behind Tao House

-Though the O'Neills rarely spent a night away from Tao House and Carlotta often kept people at arm's length, especially when the "Master" as she called him, was at work, the couple was far from reclusive.
+Although the O'Neills rarely spent a night away from Tao House and Carlotta often kept people at arm's length, especially when the "Master," as she called him, was at work, the couple was far from reclusive.
 They were visited by relatives, friends, and O'Neill's old theatre colleagues.
-O'Neill enjoyed gardening and attending football games, where the intensely private man relished a rare anonymity in the crowd.
-His health permitting, though, he mostly immersed himself in his plays, working on several at a time.
-Shut away by thick walls and the three doors leading to his study, with Carlotta ensuring that his isolation was undisturbed, his creative energy flowed unchecked for days, even weeks at a stretch.
-He rose early and usually worked uninterrupted from early morning to about 1 p.m.
-After lunch he generally napped, swam in the pool, or walked with Carlotta, though sometimes he worked without break into the night.
-He also devoted time to his dog Blemie, something of a surrogate child for the couple.
-In the evenings, they usually read or listened to their collection of jazz and blues records.
+O'Neill enjoyed gardening and attending football games, where he could enjoy a rare anonymity in the crowd.
+Despite these activities, his primary focus remained on his writing.
+His health permitting, he immersed himself in his plays, working on several at a time.
+Enclosed by thick walls and three doors leading to his study, with Carlotta ensuring his isolation was undisturbed, his creative energy flowed unchecked for days, even weeks.

 Park footer